Museum of Pont Aven-under renovation

-There is a nice museum or musée de pont aven, with more than 1300 paintings of artist painters of the school of Pont-Aven, but is currently under construction until end 2014.
+There is a nice museum or musée de pont aven, with more than 1300 paintings of artist painters of the school of Pont-Aven, but is currently under construction until spring 2015.
 Contact email for updates firstname.lastname@example.org

 I was trying to encompass too much and forgot to read the museum was close, but the building and the surrounding is very nice, so will keep an eye for when it opens again.
 Its an old building so the renovation is big, however, the value inside is inmense.